-Editor's Note: Women Riders Now recommends those wanting to learn how to ride a motorcycle enroll in a Motorcycle Safety Foundation training class.
+Editor's Note: Women Riders Now recommends those who want to learn how to ride a motorcycle enroll in a Motorcycle Safety Foundation training class.
 The following is a guide to help practice what was taught in the class.
-Women Riders Now highly discourages practicing these techniques without having first passed the MSF Basic RiderCourse or beginner Rider's Edge training class.
+Women Riders Now highly discourages practicing these techniques without having first passed the MSF Basic RiderCourse or the Harley-Davidson Riding Academy New Rider Course.

 Hands on the grips, legs around the frame, catching wind with big grins on their freedom-road faces, motorcyclists make riding look easy.
 As you watch them glide on by, you muse, "I can do that."
 And you can, once you've mastered some basic skills.

 Operating a motorcycle blends the smooth operation of a manual transmission with the balance of riding a bicycle.
 Both are required to make the bike move.
 When you were 5, 6 or 7, you made the wheels spin by pedaling.
 Faster and faster you turned until you gained sufficient speed to stabilize the bike.

 Sometimes a mother or dad, big brother or best friend placed a helping hand on the seat or rear fender and ran alongside for balance and moral support.
 Perhaps a not-so-gentle push propelled you up to speed, down the street, and off those training wheels.
 Later, if you learned how to work the clutch pedal in a car with a stick shift, you jerked the car forward into gear, and often stalled, while someone sat next to you in the passenger seat.